shimaore/2015-rmll-dev/index.md

 <div class="notes">
 When mounting logs etc the UIDs are kept identical, often resulting in access issues.
 </div>
-- `docker-ccnq` module (internal) to ensure proper start of containers.
+- `docker-ccnq` module (private) to ensure proper start of containers.
 <div class="notes">
 Essentially git pull at install + `for dir in ~docker/start/[0-9]*; do cd $dir && ./init start; done`
 </div>